kbm9696/MoralisSDK/README.md

 # MoralisSDK
 ## Introduction
-A simple Python wrapper for the Molaris REST API.
-Useful for getting ERC-20 token prices, getting general token information and getting information about all tokens in a wallet.
+A simple Python sdk for the Molaris apis.

 ## Molaris
 Use requires a Molaris API key which is currently available with the free Molaris service tier.